 Srinivas Malladi, Ph.D.

 Current Position: After continuing my studies as a fellow with Joan Massague at Memorial Sloan-Kettering Cancer Center, I am now an Assistant Professor, UT Southwestern Medical Center.

-My project was focused on understanding the mechanisms of caspase 9 processing and activation within the apoptosome.
+My project in the Bratton lab was focused on understanding the mechanisms of caspase 9 processing and activation within the apoptosome.

 Jaekyoung Son, Ph.D.